What is a pronoun? (pronouns meaning) and what are the 5 types of pronouns in English?

-A pronoun can be used to replace a specific noun that was mentioned earlier in a sentence, so we don’t have to keep repeating this specific noun.
+A pronoun is used to replace a specific noun that was mentioned earlier in a sentence, so we don’t have to keep repeating this specific noun.

 There are different types of pronouns in English.
-This post deals with 5 kinds of pronouns, namely subject pronouns, object pronouns, possessive adjectives, possessive pronouns, and reflexive pronouns.
+This post deals with 5 types of pronouns, namely subject pronouns, object pronouns, possessive adjectives, possessive pronouns, and reflexive pronouns.

 Singular subject pronouns: I, you, he, she, it.